-The Maryland FM Association, Inc. Turns Fifty Three *
+The Maryland FM Association, Inc. Turns Fifty Seven *

 By: Bruce Carpenter, W3YVV

-The Maryland FM Association, Inc., more commonly known as The MFMA, was incorporated on June 17, 1966 by K3NZZ, W3TRG and W3YVV.
+The Maryland FM Association, Inc., more commonly known as The MFMA, was incorporated on June 17, 1966 by K3NZZ, Jerry Bate (SK), W3TRG, Bob McMahon (SK) and W3YVV, Bruce Carpenter.

 Those of us involved in these activities desired to acquire additional equipment to expand the FM operations.
 Amateurs were indirectly aided in this endeavor as the need for additional channels for Public Safety and Commercial radio users grew and the FCC developed a “Narrow Band Plan” that was implemented during the late 50’s.
 During this time much of the FM equipment that was used in Public Safety and Commercial service was replaced and the older, wide band, equipment was put on the surplus market.
 General Electric, Link, Motorola, and RCA equipment generally designed for single channel operation from 6 volt battery systems was acquired and modified to cover the amateur bands.
 AC power supplies were built and interfaced to the equipment to permit “base” station operation.